 Buy yourself a good rice cooker.

 Super simple tip, but by far the most important tip for us wheat and gluten free's.
-For years I resisted my partners pleas to buy one, saying why do you need to buy a machine to cook rice when it is so simple to do it yourself?
+For years I resisted my husbands pleas to buy one, saying why do you need to buy a machine to cook rice when it is so simple to do it yourself?
 God what a nob I was.
 I would now be lost without our trusty rice cooker, and we are already onto our second one after #1 short circuited.
 Shows just how much rice we eat in our household right?

 They produce perfect rice every time, you can get your rice ready in advance, rinsed and with the water in, lid on all ready to simply flick the switch on 15 minutes before dinner is ready.
 A total blessing as a busy mother that's for sure!
 I have been known to get the rice ready (in the cooker, ready to flick go) around lunchtime, if I know we are going to have a busy afternoon.
 It saves you so much time and hassle come 4.45pm when the kids are fading.